-The Soteria BR Account does not have any account charges in the first two years for initial investments of \pounds 50,000 or above.
+The Soteria BR Trust Account does not have any account charges in the first two years for initial investments of $\pounds50,000$ or above.
 The only time you will encounter charges during this period is if you decide to sell any shares that you own.
 This fee is referred to as a dealing fee and is 1% of the value of the shares which are sold.
 The illustrations that you see in our marketing material use a targeted growth rate of 4% per annum.
 This is based on the amount you invest.
-For amounts less than 50K standard Administration fees apply (a one off set up and an Administration fee of \pounds 750 per annum, deducted annually in advance and an annual management fee which is 0.5% of the value of your account subject to a minimum of £250 per year).
+For amounts less than 50K standard Trustee fees apply (a Trust and Administration fee of £750 per annum, deducted annually in advance and an annual management fee which is 0.5% of the value of your account subject to a minimum of £250 per year).